This is the multi-page printable view of this section. Click here to print.

 }Dropdown

-To display a dropdown field on the screen and specify allowed values, use the enum and oneOf properties.
+To display a dropdown field on the screen and specify allowed values, you can use the enum and oneOf properties.

 enum